 For nearly 15 years, Stephens College has been welcoming cats, dogs, birds, and other pet friends to campus.
 Today, Stephens is considered one of the most pet-friendly campuses in the country.

 At Stephens, pets are treated like royalty.
 Come to the President’s office and pick up a doggy treat!
-Or reward him with a Stephens College toy from our on-campus bookstore.
+Or reward your pet with a Stephens College toy from our on-campus bookstore.
 Think you have the cutest cat ever?
 Dress her up and enter our pet costume parade during Halloween!

 The idea behind the pets-in-dorms program is to help students ease into college life by letting them bring a bit of home to campus.

-Today, about two out of every 10 students at Stephens lives with a pet.
+Today, about three out of every 10 students at Stephens brings or fosters a pet.

 • Stephens offers 60+ performance opportunities each year across all disciplines.

-• Students have opportunities to graduate in three years by enjoying opportunities to act, dance, choreograph, and produce performances with summer intensives.
+• Students have the opportunity to graduate in three years by enjoying opportunities to act, dance, choreograph, and produce performances with summer intensives.

-• Students in the School of Performing Arts experience a mentor-apprentice relationship with professional faculty and guest artists.
+• Students in the performing arts experience a mentor-apprentice relationship with professional faculty and guest artists.

 • Students learn the ins and outs of producing an entire show as part of the student-run Warehouse Theatre Company.

-• Beginning in fall 2017, the School of Performing Arts will offer a new emphasis area in Theatre for Young Audiences (TYA), providing students an opportunity to join this growing field of theatre with, for, and by youth.
+• A new emphasis area in Theatre for Young Audiences (TYA) provides students an opportunity to join this growing field of theatre with, for, and by youth.

-• Students in the School of Performing Arts explore all aspects of performance, including box office management, set design, and technical theatre.
+• Students explore all aspects of performance, including box office management, set design, and technical theatre.

 • Okoboji Summer Theatre is Stephens College’s own professional summer theatre for Theatre, Music, and Dance majors.
-Located in a resort town in northern Iowa, ’Boji has just finished its 60th year of performances, including ’Boji Bantam and all kinds of performing arts presentations with top guest artists from across the country working exclusively with you!
+Located in a resort town in northern Iowa, ’Boji has just finished its 61st year of performances.
+Students experience all kinds of performing arts presentations with top guest artists from across the country working exclusively with students.

 • Students studying vocal arts at Stephens prepare for today’s diverse musical world through instruction in opera, vocal jazz, art song, and musical theatre.
 Vocal groups perform at local, regional, and national events.